GigotSavoureux/Balatro-Distant-Remnants/README.md

 ## Common Jokers
 ### The Menu Please
-This Joker gains twice the amount of the scoring Chips of Destroyed cards

-(Currently +0 chips)
+This Joker gains twice the amount of the scoring Chips of Destroyed cards \n (Currently +0 chips)

 ### Eglantine